sonertari/SSLproxy/README.md

 SSLproxy supports split mode of operation similar to SSLsplit as well.
-In split mode, packets are not diverted to listening programs, effectively making SSLproxy behave similar to SSLsplit, but not exactly like it, because SSLproxy has certain features non-existent in SSLsplit, such as user authentication, protocol validation, and filtering rules.
+In split mode, packets are not diverted to listening programs, effectively making SSLproxy behave similar to SSLsplit, but not exactly like it, because SSLproxy has certain features nonexistent in SSLsplit, such as user authentication, protocol validation, and filtering rules.
 Also, note that the implementation of the proxy core in SSLproxy is different from the one in SSLsplit; for example, the proxy core in SSLproxy runs lockless, whereas SSLsplit